 Regulated operators are also dedicated to the promotion of safe and responsible gambling, allowing players to self-exclude from playing if they feel like it’s becoming a problem, or limit the amounts they can deposit or wager on the sites.

 Finally, playing at a regulated site means contributing money to a variety of charitable and socially useful causes, which are funded from taxes that the state of New Jersey charges from the operators within its borders.

 How to Know if a New Jersey Online Gambling Site is Legal, Regulated, and Safe?

 The question of safety is one of the biggest one when it comes to online gambling.
 To make sure you are playing with a safe and legal NJ gambling site, here is what to look at:

 - The Regulator’s Seal: The most important thing in identifying legal and licensed NJ online gambling sites is looking at licensing seals.
 These are usually found in the operator’s footer section across all pages.
-If you can find a New Jersey Department of Gaming Enforcement seal, it means the site is licensed by this body.
+If you can find a New Jersey Division of Gaming Enforcement seal, it means the site is licensed by this body.